RV Vantuna: Extraordinary events

 During its life as a research vessel, the Vantuna experienced many extraordinary events.
 It encountered blue whales near Santa Rosa Island.
 Missile tracks were viewed from its deck, including a missile fired from Vandenberg Air Force Base as well as cruise missiles being tested near Point Mugu.
 It experienced numerous trips to the beautiful Channel Islands.
 It experienced long, torturous trips in horrible weather, like the trip to release weather balloons 80 mi offshore for the Navy or the night it took two hours to travel from San Onofre to Dana Point Harbor in 50 kn head winds and six foot wind swell.
 There were the times when amazing animals were collected; hyperiid amphipods in the midwater trawl and Tilapia, a freshwater fish, caught miles offshore several days after a storm.

 Fate

 Occidental College decided to cease operating the vessel in 2002.
 The vessel was taken by California State University, Long Beach who operated the vessel for a few years.
 CSULB sold the boat in 2008 to private individuals in San Diego who have interests in the sport fishing industry.
-The Vantuna continues in its service as a private yachtfisher with San Diego Bay, Shelter Island as it’s home port.
+The Vantuna continues in its service as a private yachtfisher with San Diego Bay, Shelter Island as its home port.